- Editor Rating

 Fundrise has designed a unique process of getting your money into the real estate market.
 They call it eREIT, which is short for Electronic Real Estate Investment Trust.
 They also invest in eFunds or electronic funds.

 If you know a bit about mutual funds or ETFs, then eREIT investing will sit better with you.
 For those not in the know, a mutual fund is where you invest into a program managed by professionals and where the funding comes from the shareholders.
 An ETF, or exchange-traded fund, allows funds to be invested and are spread across various vehicles, such as bonds, commodities, and other assets, such as you would find in an index fund.
-The price changes on a daily basis as they are sold and bought.
+The price changes on a daily basis as they are bought and sold.

 What Are eREIT’s Exactly?